 The optimal extraction solvent (n-hexane/dichloromethane, 1/1) was used to extract total petroleum hydrocarbons from soil samples, employing different extraction methods including ultrasound-assisted extraction, sonication using an ultrasonic cell disruptor, microwave-assisted extraction, and mechanical agitation.
 The obtained results showed the maximum extraction efficiency of the ultrasonic cell disruptor as shown in Figure 1f.
 This can be attributed to the generation of microbubbles through high-frequency sound wave vibrations produced by the ultrasonic cell disruptor [48].
 These microbubbles induce intense eddy currents and physical impacts within the soil sample, effectively disrupting the adhesion between soil particles and petroleum hydrocarbons [49].
 Consequently, the release and dissolution of petroleum hydrocarbons are facilitated.
 Additionally, the ultrasonic cell disruptor's high frequency and energy enable a faster extraction process, significantly reducing the chances of degradation or losses and thereby improving the extraction efficiency.
-The Soxhlet extraction method, which utilizes temperature to evaporate the target compounds from the soil with the poorest extraction efficiency compared to the other methods, as shown in Figures 1f and S4.
+The Soxhlet extraction method, which utilizes temperature to evaporate the target compounds from the sample and transfer them to the gas phase [50], was used for the extraction of total petroleum hydrocarbons from the soil with the poorest extraction efficiency compared to the other methods, as shown in Figures 1f and S4.
 This is mainly due to the narrow range of applicability of the Soxhlet extraction method, which may result in suboptimal extraction efficiency for specific compounds, especially those with high boiling points [51].